Your belly. Your butt. Your chin. Your thighs.

 Whether you’re sick of your beer gut or can’t lose your cankles, we all have trouble spots we wish we could slim down.
 Unfortunately, you can’t specifically target fat loss in precise locations in your body.
 It’s simple science; everyone’s body is different, and some people are genetically predisposed to lose (and gain) weight in certain areas of their body compared to others.

 But you can lose weight overall, and as you do so, your body will lose inches all over.
 You can also target specific muscle groups through exercise.
 This will not only tone and firm, but also build more lean, fat-burning muscle.
-This Eat This, Not That! guide to stripping fat everywhere teaches you how to do exactly that.
+This Eat This, Not That! guide to stripping fat everywhere teaches you how to exactly lose body fat.
 And for even more body-shrinking tips, check out our 44 Ways to Lose 4 Inches of Body Fat.

 From Your Belly